 In addition to solid ongoing budget management, the Commonwealth has proactively taken steps to reduce the impact of volatile revenues on its budget and has developed a long-term fiscal policy framework focused on budget sustainability.
-The variability and unpredictability of capital gains-related tax revenue has been a key factor in volatility over time.
+The variability and unpredictability of capital gainsrelated tax revenue has been a key factor in volatility over time.
 In response, the fiscal 2011 enacted budget included a new mechanism for budgeting capital gains-related tax revenue that limits the amount of such revenue that can be included in the Commonwealth's budget to \$1 billion (adjusted annually by a U.S. GDP growth-based formula starting in fiscal 2014), with excesses dedicated to reserve funding (90%) and retiree benefit obligations (10%).
-Capital gains tax revenues totaled \$1.4 billion in fiscal 2013, and this mechanism is a key reason that the reserve funding level remained largely unchanged for the year.
+Capital gains revenues in fiscal 2014 are estimated to have been \$1.069 billion, which upon certification would result in a \$46 million setaside above the statutory threshold for reserves and retiree benefit obligations.

 A similar change requires one-time judgments and settlement payments in excess of \$10 million to be deposited in the stabilization fund.
 The fund benefited from an unusually high \$375 million of such revenue in fiscal 2012.
-The fiscal 2013 figure was \$32 million, but through April of this fiscal year one-time judgments and settlement payments in excess of \$10 million totaled \$421 million.
-With the fiscal 2015 executive budget, the governor proposed modifying the policy to establish a baseline above which such monies would be deposited in the stabilization fund, similar to the policy for capital gains, rather than the current requirement to deposit the whole amount.
+The fiscal 2013 figure was \$32 million.
+The fiscal 2015 budget modified the policy to establish a baseline above which such monies would be deposited in the stabilization fund, similar to the policy for capital gains, rather than the current requirement to deposit the whole amount; under the provision, the deposit would be \$240 million in fiscal 2014 and an estimated \$263 million in fiscal 2015.